 Carbon Dioxide should NOT be used as a testing gas in a system where ammonia is already dissolved in any moisture remaining.
-This will cause ammonium carbonate to precipitate when the CO_2 is added.
+This will cause ammonium carbonate to precipitate when the CO2 is added.
 If heavy enough, this precipitate may cause the machine to freeze and clog the strainer.

-Use a leak test fluid at all flanges, threaded joints, and welds.
+A mixture of four parts water to one part liquid soap, with a few drops of glycerin added, makes a good solution.
+Apply this mixture with a one inch round brush at all flanges, threaded joints, and welds.
 Repair all visible leaks.
 If possible, leave the pressure on over night.
 A small pressure drop of 5 lbs.
 Over this period indicates a very tight system.